With a new financial year upon us, it’s time to think about how you will achieve the budget and business goals you have set for the months ahead.

 6. Video and live streaming

 Experiences during the pandemic proved that the use of video content can help consumers overcome feelings of disconnectedness and help them forge strong bonds with brands, making them more likely to purchase a product.
-Nearly nine in 10 people say they want to see more videos from brands in 2021, according to research by Wyzowl, and 68% of consumers say they prefer to learn about a new product or service through a short video compared to other channels.
+According to a report by motioncue, 48% of marketers said video improved their page’s Google search ranking with 59% of them stating investments in video marketing showed a positive return on interest.
 Furthermore, a subject line that contains the word “video” is eight times more likely to be opened, according to Vidyard.

 Effective video content may be in the form of tutorials or “explainer” videos, testimonials and behind-the-scenes footage, or more casual social content.
 Platforms like TikTok - which now has close to 700 million users worldwide - and Instagram allow marketers to naturally weave brand content into users’ feeds.
 “Shoppable” video - where customers can click on a video to access product purchase details - is also expected to increase in popularity this year, according to Venture Beat.